morshedalomary/New_Test/README.md

 -	Number of views/impressions
 Every Product should be link with Category

+The image will be save in the DataBase as varbinary

 Build RESTful APIs Endpoint to allow clients to carry out CRUD operations on a single product, and single category

 Build RESTful APIs Endpoint to allow clients to search for products by name or description